 Epidemiological or population studies

 Epidemiological or population studies look at a large group of people in a specific region.
 Researchers will observe a disease that is present and study why people have it.
 These are sometimes called observation studies.
 They find links between an exposure and a disease.
-Here are 3 common types of these studies:
+Here are three common types of these studies:

 Cross-sectional studies are useful in seeing how common a disease is in a certain region.
 Researchers may start with a cross-sectional study to decide if another type of population study is needed later on.

 Researchers then look back into the past, usually relying on the participants' memories, to see any differences between the cases and controls.
-The researchers look at a specific exposure, or potential link to the disease.
-Did the 2 groups eat differently?
+The researchers look at a specific exposure or potential link to the disease.
+Did the two groups eat differently?
 Were they exposed to certain chemicals?
 If an exposure stands out in only the cases or only the controls, that exposure could be linked to the disease.

 This type of study looks ahead.
 Researchers choose an exposure and the disease (or condition) expected to happen because of the exposure.